drapertoby/portfolio-toby-draper/nhs.md

 <h2>Objective</h2>

-<p>Explores available data to identify insights and recommendations which will inform strategic decisions that shape capacity planning and optimise service delivery.</p>
+<p>Explore available data to identify insights and recommendations which will inform strategic decisions that shape capacity planning and optimise service delivery.</p>

 <h2>Tools and data</h2>